Why CET Shanghai?

 This is an upper-level course in international economics that covers important theories in the analysis of international trade, finance, and macroeconomics.
 It first discusses various models that are used to investigate the patterns of international trade and its welfare and policy implications.
 New trade theory based on heterogenous firms is also included.
 The course next examines main issues in open economy macroeconomics, including foreign exchange markets, balance of payments, international capital flows, global financial crisis, and international policy coordination and growth.
 Finally, it undertakes a special enquiry into the transformation of the Chinese economy and its economic relations with the rest of the world.
 Throughout, the theoretical background is used as a basis to solve problems, understand events in world economy, discuss policy issues, and prepare students for advanced studies in the field of economics.

-This course consists of statistical and mathematical techniques that are of immediate use in economics, finance, and other social science studies.
-For the statistics part, it covers various distributions of random variables, statistical analysis, estimation, hypothesis testing of different purpose (e.g., mean, difference in mean, variance, difference in variance, contingence table, ANOVA, and so on).
-For the mathematics part, it covers basic matrix algebra, optimization (constrained and unconstrained), integration, and difference equations (economic dynamics), which are all directly related with applications in economic modelling and analysis.
-Class meetings will contain applications of methods that are fundamentals of careers in economics or finance, equipping students to analyze and solve practical problems encounter in these professions.
-The course also offers theoretical background in statistics and higher-level mathematics essential to graduate studies that require advanced methodologies in economic and financial analysis.
+Quantitative Methods consists of statistical and mathematical techniques that are essential in economics, finance, and other social sciences.
+For statistics, the course covers distributions of random variables, statistical analysis, estimation, hypothesis testing of different purpose (mean, difference in mean, variance, difference in variance, contingence table, ANOVA, etc.).
+For mathematics, the topics include basic matrix algebra, optimization (constrained and unconstrained), integration, and difference equations (economic dynamics), all of which have direct applications in economic modelling and analysis.
+Students study the applications of methods necessary for analyzing and solving practical problems encountered in careers such as economics, finance, and research.
+The course also provides participants with the required theoretical background of statistics and higher-level mathematics needed to pursue graduate studies that include advanced methodologies for research and analysis, and careers solving financial and economic problems.

 The city of Shanghai has had multiple and changing historical representations.
 Historically, the city has been the empire’s cotton capital, a leading colonial-era treaty port, the location of Chinese urban modernity, a national center of things from finance to publishing, an exotic space that attracted and repelled, a home to new ideas and public activism, and the country’s industrial powerhouse.
 This course examines the social, political, economic, and cultural history of Shanghai and uses it to analyze if and how the city’s history provides keys to understanding the making of modern China.
 After a critical examination of concepts of tradition and modernity and approaches that have been used to understand Shanghai history, the class explores the city during the late imperial, Republican, and People’s Republic periods.
 Throughout, it contends with the contemporary return of Shanghai to urban preeminence and how this process intersects with the city’s history.
 Themes include commercialism, modernity, how the city’s “semi-colonial” past has shaped its history, migration, and whether Shanghai is somehow unique or representative of what we know as modern China.
 The course takes advantage of its location with field classes at significant historical sites and exhibits.
 This class fulfills the requirements for a writing-intensive course.